Watch-Only Portfolio Tracking: Full Visibility Without the Keys (2026)

 Watch-Only Portfolio Tracking: Full Visibility Without the Keys

-- Watch-only = see balances/history, no spend capability.
-The correct default for tracking.
+- Watch-only is visibility into balances and history with no spend capability, the correct default for tracking.

-- Inputs: public addresses, read-only exchange API keys (no withdrawal), or a Bitcoin xpub/zpub.
+- The inputs are public addresses, read-only exchange API keys (no withdrawal), or a Bitcoin xpub/zpub.

-- An xpub derives every address of an HD wallet but never a private key — full read-only completeness.
+- An xpub derives every address of an HD wallet but never a private key, giving full read-only completeness.

-- xpub vs zpub: match the wallet's address type (BIP44-style legacy vs BIP84 native SegWit
+- xpub versus zpub matters: match the wallet's address type (BIP44-style legacy versus BIP84 native SegWit

-zpub) or derive the wrong addresses. - An xpub cannot spend but reveals the whole wallet's address history — a privacy trade.
+zpub) or you derive the wrong addresses. - An xpub cannot spend but reveals the whole wallet's address history, which is a privacy trade.

 - Never give a tracker a private key or seed phrase.